 Egg Bite Variations

-These Instant Pot egg bites are great as written, but one of the best things about this recipe is how easy it is to customize and try different things!
+This Instant Pot egg bite recipe is great as written, but one of the best things about this recipe is how easy it is to customize and try different things!

 Remember if you’re using fresh veggies or meat that you’ll want to cook them first before adding them to the molds.
 I also recommend crumbling or finely chopping anything you add in to the molds to help with the eggs cooking evenly and thoroughly.